Abhi181818/AZ-News/README.md

 # AZ-News
-This is a Web App built using React and Bootstrap.This web app is used to gather news from different categories using Newsapi and display it.This is a Web App built using React and Bootstrap.This web app is used to gather news from different categories using Newsapi and display it.
+This is a Web App built using React and Bootstrap.This web app is used to gather news from different categories using Newsapi and display it.

 In the project , run:
   npm start